Cloud Studio User Interface¶

 After opening a project, you design it using the tools provided in the project designer.
 The project designer includes the project toolbar, project pane, design canvas, and component palette, as well as the configuration screens for each component, such as those for transformations, scripts, connections, and activities.

-Sub-pages in this section provide detailed information about each of these areas of the user interface:
+Sub-pages in this section of documentation provide detailed information about each of these areas of the user interface:

 As you work on projects, Cloud Studio remembers the display states that you were last using for a given project the next time you open it.

-The project index, displayed as My Projects in the Cloud Studio navigation menu, provides a listing of all your Cloud Studio projects, and is where you create a new project or import an existing project.
-Existing projects can be displayed as index cards that can be flipped over to reveal additional information about the project, or can be displayed in a list view.
+The Projects page provides a listing of your organization's Cloud Studio projects, and is where you create a new project or import an existing project.
+Existing projects can be displayed as tiles that can be flipped over to reveal additional information about the project, or can be displayed in a list.
 From either view, you can also open the project, project logs, or project variables list; export the project; or delete the project.

 Creating a new project (New Project), importing a project (Import), or viewing/editing an existing project (View/Edit) opens the project and displays the project designer interface.

-The Connector Builder index, displayed as Connector Builder in the Cloud Studio navigation menu, provides a listing of custom connectors created with Connector Builder.
-Existing connectors can be displayed as cards or in list view, similar to projects.
+The Connector Builder page provides a listing of custom connectors created with Connector Builder.
+Existing connectors can be displayed as tiles or in a list, similar to projects.
 From either view, you can create a new connector, import a connector, or edit, delete, or export an existing connector.

 The Connector Builder user interface is covered in a separate section of the documentation, under Connector Builder.